ettmetal/RingBuffer.NET/README.md

 	}

 ### Including in a Project
+Releases on GitHub include a .dll including the RingBuffer functionality, which can be included as a build reference in any project.

-RingBuffer can be built as is to create a .dll which can be referenced by any other project.
+RingBuffer can also be built as is to create a .dll which can be referenced by any other project.
 RingBuffer.cs can also be included in any project and will allow use of the RingBuffer<T> class.

+### Requirements
+RingBuffer is built targeting the .NET framework V3.5.
+As such, the release .dll will only work in projects targeting at least .NET 3.5.
+The code should however work with .NET 2.0 onwards.

 ## Contributing
 All suggestions are welcome, in the form of pull requests or messages.